leoncasburn/solar-system-dashboard/README.md

 # Solar System Dashboard

-A data visualisation dashboard built with Python and Matplotlib showing key data across all 8 planets in the Solar System.
+A data visualisation and analysis dashboard built with Python, NumPy, and Matplotlib.
+Displays key data across all 8 planets in the Solar System and calculates statistics using numerical computing.

-## Charts included
+# Dashboard Charts
+Distance from the Sun — bar chart comparing planetary distances in km Number of Moons — bar chart showing moon counts across all planets Length of Day — log scale bar chart showing day duration in hours (includes annotation highlighting Venus's remarkably slow rotation)

+# Statistics Report
+The dashboard also prints a statistical summary of the Solar System including:

-- Distance from the Sun
+- Average distance from the Sun across all 8 planets
-- Number of moons
+- Total number of moons in the Solar System
-- Length of day (hours)
+- Shortest and longest day length

-## Built with
+# Built With

-- Python
+- Python 3
+- NumPy — 2D arrays and statistical functions for planetary data
-- Matplotlib
+- Matplotlib — data visualisation and subplots

+# How to Run

+- Make sure you have Python and Anaconda installed
+- Open the notebook in Jupyter Notebook
+- Run all cells with Shift + Enter